Find out who is who at NESS

 Jayne works with the Young People's Sensory Service (YPSS) Co-ordinator to deliver a range of support and activities to children and young people living with sight and/or hearing loss.
 She also gives parents the chance to meet each other and share experiences.

 Louise is part of the Fieldwork team which delivers NESS' Core Services.
-Based in our Dundee Resource Centre, she offers information, equipment and support to people living with serious sensory loss in both Dundee and Angus.
-She supplys, delivers and installs equipment so people can remain safe and independent at home.
+Based in our Dundee Resource Centre, she offers information, equipment and support to people living with serious sensory loss in Dundee.
+She supplies, delivers and installs equipment so people can remain safe and independent at home.
+She also provides admin support for our team in Dundee.

 Born in Aberdeen and brought up in Kintore, Carol has had a very varied career over the years and spent 10 years of her working life as a section Manager in an International call centre in Holland.
 Within this role Carol was the sole contact in assisting people with varied disabilities to register and obtain computer-based exams for Microsoft, Oracle, IBM etc. and the Driver Theory exams, to name a few.
 Upon returning to the UK, Carol went back to “school” by attending Robert Gordons University where she gained a BA Hons in Business Management.
 Carol worked for NESS for almost 10 years as the P/T Welfare Officer and P/T Call Centre Worker, but had to retire due to ill health.
 However, Carol felt she still had a lot to give NESS so asked to join the Board and is looking forward to the new challenges this role will bring.